 Special thanks to Andrew Môn Hughes who has shared so much of his extensive research for the ‘The Singers Sang Their Songs’ project, and to him, Hector Cook, Melinda Bilyeu, and Mark Crohan once again for the wonderful experience of working on the biography together in 1999 and 2000.
 Never to be forgotten.

 Thanks to Manfred Baumann, Norbert Lippe, and Jostein Hansen for a careful reading of the whole document in the late 1990s and the addition of many, many details.

 Very special thanks to Chris Mathis for running the Words email list since May 1996, providing a much-needed forum for fans to discuss the Gibb brothers and their music in endless detail.
 To a considerable degree my opinions and choice of emphasis here were influenced by the many discussions Chris has made possible through the list.
 Not that fans agree about what’s great and what’s not.
 That’s the fun part.

-Thanks to Bill Levenson for generously sharing information in his files.
+Thanks to Bill Levenson for generously sharing information in his files at Universal.

 Special mention to the Bee Gees World website (now gone) for providing a thorough archive of Bee Gees information.

 Thanks to Kevin McManus and Columbia magazine for making possible the photos of me with Barry and Maurice, taken 25 March 1996 at the Hit Factory in New York by Lynne Saville.
 See below.

 Thanks to Hazel Shacklock neé Gibb for loaning me a pen to sign autographs in Walsall in October 2000, which I failed to return and have now used to sign the Introduction of these pages for good luck.
 I owe you one.
 A pen, that is.